Welcome to PayPal!

 We may also automatically withdraw the returned amount from your balance and transfer the funds back to the funding source you used for the original payment.
 Withdrawals can also involve a currency conversion – see the section on Withdrawing money above.

 The returned amount could be lower in value than your original payment amount.
 This can happen as a result of:

-- the recipient sending you a refund lower in value than your original payment amount.
-As we are only a payment service provider, we cannot know what you are entitled to from the original payment recipient as a refund or why the recipient sent the refund in a particular amount; or
+- The recipient sending you a refund lower in value than your original payment amount.
+As we are only a payment service provider, we cannot know what you are entitled to from the original payment recipient as a refund or why the recipient sent the refund in a particular amount.

 We are not liable to you for the difference between the value of your original payment and the value of the resulting refund, except to the extent that the refund is an incorrect payment (see the section on Resolving Problems).

 You may select a preferred funding source when logged into your account.
 Subject to this user agreement, the preferred funding source will be used as the default funding source for payments you send from your account.

 You can set separate preferred funding sources for some billing agreement payments.